 Fluid dynamics is a branch of physics that describes the flow of fluids – liquids and gases.
 Generally, there are two formulations of fluid dynamics that can be used:

-- statistical mechanics considers the microscopic structure of matter - every particle separately.
-This approach is based on the statistical methods, probability theory, and the microscopic physical laws.
+Statistical mechanics considers the microscopic structure of matter – every particle separately.
+This approach is based on statistical methods, probability theory, and microscopic physical laws.
 Our ideal gas law calculator and particles velocity calculator were derived from the statistical mechanics.
 Check them out!

-- continuum mechanics, as opposed to statistical mechanics, omits the description at the microscopic level.
+Continuum mechanics, as opposed to statistical mechanics, omits the description at the microscopic level.
 It ignores the fact that matter is made of atoms.
-Examples are the Bernoulli equation or the Stoke's law calculator (see Stokes' law calculator).
+Examples are the Bernoulli equation and Stoke's law calculator (see Stokes' law calculator).

 How to calculate the Knudsen number? – Knudsen number formula

 Knudsen number is a dimensionless quantity that depends on the mean free path of the particle and the characteristic linear dimension.
 Our Knudsen number calculator uses below Knudsen number formula:

 - – Mean free path (expressed in length units); and

 - – Characteristic linear dimension (expressed in length units).

 Characteristic linear dimension (or characteristic length) is a matter of convention.
 By definition, it determines the minimum scale of length at which significant differences in macroscopic flow parameters can be observed.
 For example, for flow through the pipe, you can take pipe's diameter (or radius) as .
 It should be noted that different authors may use slightly different definitions of , especially for flows in complex geometries.
 Therefore characteristic linear dimension has no unambiguously determined value.